 Brookstone students do not take the North Carolina EOG tests as these tests are written for public school students.
 Our students take the Iowa Test of Basic Skills which is a nationally norm-referenced achievement test.
 Our students’ achievement tests are compared to students across the nation, not just the state of North Carolina.
 By the time Brookstone students graduate, more than 95% meet or exceed the North Carolina learning goals.

 We use various tests to track student progress throughout the year.
 Testing helps us observe what gains each child makes from August to May.
 We also give a standardized assessment, the Iowa Test of Basic Skills, to see how well our students score on a national scale.

 Academic averages of graduating classes place in the top 30% of the country.

 Typically one third of Brookstone students attend public school following graduation.
 Another third of Brookstone students attend charter schools, and the final third enroll in Christian schools.

 We are pleased with alumni success following their graduation from Brookstone.
 More than 20% of alumni are on the A Honor Roll, 55% are on the A/B Honor Roll, and 10% have B averages.
 This means that 85% of Brookstone alumni have GPAs of 3.0 or above.

 The maximum class size K-3rd is 12 students.
 The maximum class size 4-8 is 20 students.
 We have a full time assistant teacher in second grade.

-We begin accepting new student applications in February for the next school year.
-Application packets are normally available by mid-January.
+We begin accepting new student applications in March for the next school year.
+Application packets are normally available by the end of February.